dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

 - Keeps **one clamp** (`maxSelectable`) as the only numeric authority while allowing **relationship semantics** (per‑ticket/per‑order) to be expressed server‑side and reflected on each refresh.
 - Avoids client‑side math races (parent changes while stock updates) and **prevents leakage** when parents are gated/omitted.
 - Scales from trivial (one parking pass per order) to complex (many parents, dynamic holds) without changing client code.
+- **Security:** The server validates everything on submission.
+If a user somehow bypassed the UI and tried to add 5 parking passes when `maxSelectable=1`, the server's order validation would reject it.
+The client UI is a convenience, not a security boundary.

 ---

 ### 10.3 **Examples (tiny, canonical)**

+The following examples demonstrate how `matchBehavior` works in practice.
+Notice how `maxSelectable` starts at 0 when no parent is selected, then updates via server refresh when parents are added.

 #### A) Per‑ticket meal voucher (initial: no parent selected)